 To see an example of an employer’s potential liability for wages and California penalties after allowing employees to work off the clock (“OTC”) for only five minutes per day, click here.

-As a Nevada employer, you are certainly familiar with Nevada’s constitutional two-tiered minimum wage system: $8.75 an hour for those employees who are provided qualifying health coverage, and $9.75 an hour for those who are not.
+As a Nevada employer, you are almost certainly familiar with Nevada’s constitutional two-tiered minimum wage system: which is currently $9.50 an hour for those employees who are provided qualifying health coverage, and $10.50 an hour for those who are not.
 Due to Nevada Assembly Bill 456, passed during the 2019 Legislative Session, these minimum wage rates will increase by $0.75 on July 1 of each year, until eventually reaching $11.00 and $12.00 on July 1, 2024.
 To read the Nevada Labor Commissioner’s minimum wage bulletin, click here.

 In contrast, as of January 1, 2023, the State of California has a single minimum wage rate of $15.00 an hour for employers of all size.
 However, unlike Nevada, California has also seen an ongoing proliferation of so-called “local” minimum wage rates.
 Numerous cities and counties in California have passed minimum wage ordinances requiring higher minimum wage rates than state law.
-For example, as of July 1, 2022, the San Francisco minimum wage is currently $16.07 an hour for all employees.
+For example, as of July 1, 2022, the San Francisco minimum wage is currently $16.99 an hour for all employees.

 While employing California-based employees, it will be necessary not only to stay apprised of changes to the state minimum wage laws, but also to the local rules of the communities in which your employees work.